Nekith/jsoni18n/README.md

 # jsoni18n

-An agnostic internationalization library working with JSON files in Haxe.
+A flexible internationalization library working with JSON files in Haxe.

 Agnostic?